 Meet Maggie

-Maggie Goldman, her husband David and their son Matthew live in Johns Creek, near Newtown Park.
+Maggie Goldman, her husband David and their children Matthew, Charlie and Sarah live in Johns Creek, near Newtown Park.
 She is a Realtor and owner of Buy & Sell Differently and has been assisting clients buy and sell homes since 2014.
 Maggie knows that buying and selling real estate is often one of the biggest financial investments of her client’s lives and she strives to be their advocate ensuring each stage of the process is to their greatest benefit.

 Maggie was motivated in part to run for Fulton County Commissioner based on her experience helping hundreds of residents since 2015 in Fulton & DeKalb appeal their property tax assessments.
 She discovered that while technically the process is available to homeowners, they often don’t know about it at all or are intimidated by the process.
 Maggie has advocated for protecting the rights of homeowners through attendance at Board of Assessors meetings, engaging with department staff and participating as a member of Chairman Robb Pitts “Homestead Exemption Task Force” in 2018.